henck/kofi/docs/helpers.md

 #### kofi.delay(time, fn)

-This is just [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) but with the arguments reverted (first the delay `time` in ms, then the callback `fn` function).
+This is just [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) but with the arguments reversed (first the delay `time` in ms, then the callback `fn` function).

 ```javascript
 kofi.delay(1000, function () {